etienne-graveyard/electors/README.md

-# electors
+# Electors

-A selector library using a React Hooks like API
+> A selector library using a React Hooks like API

+## Example

+Take a look at the `example` folder